milescatlett/School-Reassignment-Sheet/README.md

 Principals and data managers in the district utilize the script.
 I collaborated with the district digital teaching and learning specialist.

-https://youtu.be/hCFWZ5u0Nb0
+The video demonstrates how the spreadsheet moves rows from one spreadsheet to another, and how error messages work. https://youtu.be/hCFWZ5u0Nb0